infinitered/react-native-mlkit/README.md

 npx expo prebuild
 ```

-2. Open `apps/InfiniteRedAI/ios/InfiniteRedAI.xcworkspace` in XCode
+2. Open `apps/ExampleApp/ios/ExampleApp.xcworkspace` in XCode
-3. Select the `InfiniteRedAI` target, and select a Team on the "Signing & Capabilities" tab
+3. Select the `ExampleApp` target, and select a Team on the "Signing & Capabilities" tab
 4. Select your target hardware device (MLKit is not supported in the simulator at this time)
 5. Click the play button to build the app